to the Illinois Society United States

 (L) State President Lola DeGroff thanks author Eddie Price for

 presenting a wonderful program about the soldiers of Kentucky

-the War of 1812.
+during the War of 1812.
 Price is the prize winning author of Widder's Landing.

-award to Jim DeGroff.
+Spirit of 1812 award to Jim DeGroff.

-to Charles B. Schweizer who received the Spirit of 1812 award during
+Charles B. Schweizer who received the Spirit of 1812 award during

 the state council held in Bloomington, Illinois on March 2, 2013.
-He

-Lola DeGroff and his daughter and son-in-law.
+President Lola DeGroff and his daughter and son-in-law.